c0nb4/Mierendorff_Simstadt/readme.md

 All code for simulation is wihin the "SimStadt" folder.
 If you open the folder with SimStadt, the resepctive workflows can be run.

+## SimStadt and Java

+SimStadt does require Java.
+However, if you have multiple version of Java on your PC installed, this can get confusing.
+In [Auxilary](auxillary\SimStadt_2.bat) a changed SimStadt file is given, that explains how to link a Java version specifically for SimStadt and has updated loggin.

 ## Contact

 For any information or inquires reach out to [Felix Rehmann](mailto:Rehmann@tu-berlin.de).